-To solve this problem, we propose a novel approach for \textbf{\eins}.
+\xyaadd{To support the implementation of execution scheduling, } we propose a novel approach for \textbf{\eins}.
 It executes a patch without an interpreter by instrumenting code before and after the patch to record the possibly changed states and revert the changes.
 In this way, the patch is executed in the original runtime, avoiding the implementation cost and the runtime overhead of an interpreter.

 { However, realizing \eins is not easy.
-Here we highlight our approach in three aspects.
-1) \textbf{A patch may bring control flow changes} via statements like \code{break} and \code{throw}.
+We highlight our approach in three aspects: 1) \textbf{A patch may bring control flow changes} via statements like \code{break} and \code{throw}.
 Capturing such changes is difficult because the instrumented statement may be skipped.
-We propose a design process based on the operational semantics of the programming language for reliably capturing and replaying the control flow change of a patch.
+We propose a design process based on the operational semantics of the programming language to reliably capture and replay the control flow change of a patch.
 2) \textbf{The scope of data changes} for a patch is large, because a patch may call other methods and arbitrarily modify the memory at any location.
-The benefit of \ted may not pay off, given the cost to record all possible changes.
-So we analyze the possibly changed locations in a preparation step, and apply equivalence detection only when the change scope is small enough.
+The cost of recording all possible changes may therefore cancel the benefit of \ted.
+So, we analyze the possibly changed locations in a preparation step and apply equivalence detection only when the change scope is small enough.
 3) \textbf{A patch may not compile}, and weaving all patches together may make the whole program uncompilable.
-We cannot simply detect an uncompilable patch by compiling it, where the benefit of mutant schemata is lost.
+We cannot simply detect an uncompilable patch by compiling it, because the benefit of mutant schemata will be lost.
 Instead, we propose the concept of \emph{isolation unit} where compilation errors within one unit would not affect other units.
-We then separate each patch into an isolation unit and identify all uncompilable patches at once. }
+We separate each patch into an isolation unit and identify all uncompilable patches at once. }

-\textbf{Based on the contributions above, we implement \ourtool~\cite{expressapr_replication},} a general-purpose patch validator for Java, which integrates all suitable techniques for patch validation. \ourtool provides out-of-the-box support for Defects4J and can be easily configured to support other Java projects.
+\textbf{Based on the contributions above, we implement \ourtool~\cite{expressapr_replication},} a general-purpose patch validator for Java, which integrates all suitable techniques for patch validation. \ourtool provides support for Defects4J and Maven, and allows configuration for other Java projects.
 We then conduct a large-scale empirical evaluation that consumes over 17 months of CPU time to understand its performance on mainstream APR approaches.
 The evaluation leads to multiple findings: